French election: Macron in pole position, Le Pen racing hard

 In his victory speech in 2017, Macron had promised to “do everything” during his five-year term so that the French “have no longer any reason to vote for the extremes.”

 Five years later, that challenge has not been met.
-Le Pen has consolidated her place on France's political scene, the result of a years-long effort to rebrand herself as less extreme.
+Le Pen has consolidated her place on France's political scene after rebranding herself as less extreme.

 Le Pen's campaign this time has sought to appeal to voters struggling with surging food and energy prices amid the fallout of Russia’s war in Ukraine.
 The 53-year-old candidate said bringing down the cost of living would be a top priority if she was elected as France’s first woman president.